 - Injury of the ureter or kidney

 Before the Procedure

-Tell your health care provider what medicines you are taking, including ones you bought without a prescription.
+Tell your provider what medicines you are taking, including ones you bought without a prescription.
 Also tell your provider if you are pregnant or think you may be.

 Arrange to have someone take you home after the procedure.